College Overview

 What is Harvester Technical College?

-In 2014, we were delighted to take possession of our wonderful ‘state of the art’ Trade Training Centre (TTC).
+In 2014, we were delighted to take possession of our wonderful state-of-the-art Trade Training Centre (TTC).
 With the Centre coming on line, Harvester has achieved a greater balance in its program delivery.
 We are now in a better position to offer high quality, specialised integrated programs in both VCE – Vocational Major and our Vocational Education and Training (VET) on site.
 Our new workshop facilities include Engineering, Electrotechnology, Building and Construction (Carpentry) as well as Plumbing.

-The College believes that key to creating high levels of success for our students is providing them with engaging, relevant and focused programs.
-We support their development to become well rounded young people who are confident to take their place in the social as well as vocational world before them.
+The College believes the key to creating high levels of success for our students is providing them with engaging, relevant and focused programs.
+We support their development to become well rounded young people who are confident to take their place in the social, as well as vocational world before them.
 Our students’ high success rate in achieving offers for apprenticeships has been steadily rising with every passing year.
-The best measure of our progress towards achieving this goal is feedback from students and their families.
+The best measure of our progress towards achieving this goal is feedback from employers, students and their families.

 Brief Summary of the HTC Program

-Year 11 (Intermediate)
+Year 11

-Year 12 (Senior)
+Year 12